systelab/systelab-preferences/README.md

 npm install systelab-preferences --save
 ```

+## Local, Session or Preferences
+For SessionStorage, changes are only available per window (or tab in browsers like Chrome and Firefox).
+Changes made are saved and available for the current page, as well as future visits to the site on the same window.
+Once the window is closed, the storage is deleted.
+Data stored in LocalStorage persists until explicitly deleted.
+Changes made are saved and available for all current and future visits to the site.
+On the other side, Preferences are only available inside your application.

 ## How to use the library
 In order to use this library you must import the module SystelabPreferencesModule.
 Remember to import SystelabPreferencesModule.forRoot() in your application module.